 8. Foster recognition & progress consistently, even when things are hard.
 It's easy to feel a lack of control and progress.
 Track progress creatively, and celebrate milestones, people, and events relentlessly.

 9. Embrace mindfulness and self-care.
 If we do not care for ourselves, we cannot show up for others consistently.
 We are also in an extended period of high stress that humans are simply not built for.
 Identify the groups most in need and adapt new rituals to support this.

 So, are you ready for your finest hour?
 They say life is like a grindstone, and so is adversity.
-Whether it wears you down, or polishes you up, all depends on what you are made of.
-Now is the time for leaders to shine, to serve themselves and employees, and shape a brave new culture for your organization.
+Whether it wears you down or polishes you up all depends on what you are made of.
+Now is the time for leaders to shine, to serve themselves and their employees, and shape a brave new culture for your organization.